Anti-radiation missile

 An anti-radiation missile (ARM) is a missile designed to detect and home in on an enemy radio emission source.
 Typically, these are designed for use against an enemy radar, although jammers and even radios used for communications can also be targeted in this manner.

 The earliest known anti-radiation weapon is a variant of the Blohm & Voss BV 246 radar guided bomb.

+Home-on-jam

+As jammers proliferated, a number of existing ARMs such as the AGM-88 HARM was modified to also target jammers as the source of radiation.
+Jammers also led to the addition of a home-on-jam feature to missiles that usually use a different targeting mode (e.g. active radar homing, semi-active radar homing, GPS), allowing them to switch to an anti-radiation targeting mode when radar deteriorates too much.
+Some examples are: